-Commonwealth PhD Scholarships are now available and is currently calling applications from low and middle-income Commonwealth countries, for full-time doctoral study at a UK university.
+Commonwealth PhD The studentships are now available and is currently calling applications from low and middle-income Commonwealth countries, for full-time doctoral study at a UK university.

-The aim of the scholarship is to enhance individual teaching and research capacity leading to increased institutional capacity in academic and other sectors in Commonwealth countries and to contribute to UK higher education and research by attracting high-calibre international candidates and encouraging links and collaboration.
+The aim of The grant is to enhance individual teaching and research capacity leading to increased institutional capacity in academic and other sectors in Commonwealth countries and to contribute to UK higher education and research by attracting high-calibre international candidates and encouraging links and collaboration.

-Commonwealth PhD Scholarships enable talented and motivated individuals to gain the knowledge and skills required for sustainable development, and are aimed at those who could not otherwise afford to study in the UK.
+Commonwealth PhD Positionsenable talented and motivated individuals to gain the knowledge and skills required for sustainable development, and are aimed at those who could not otherwise afford to study in the UK.

 The Association of Commonwealth Universities (ACU) is the world’s first and oldest international university network, established in 1913.

-- Study Subject: These scholarships are offered under six themes:
+- Study Subject: These opportunities are offered under six themes:

 - Science and technology for development